Honra

-A honra was an administrative division that existed in the Kingdom of Portugal prior to 1834 - a land, or district, whose jurisdiction and income belonged to a Lord or Fidalgo.
+A honra was an administrative division and a form of lordship that existed in the Kingdom of Portugal prior to 1834 - a land, or district, whose jurisdiction and income belonged to a Lord or Fidalgo.

 History and characteristics

 Along with the coutos, the honras were manifestations of medieval manorialism in the Kingdom of Portugal.
 These were forms of property that could belong both to lay Lords (the honras) and to ecclesiastical Lords (the coutos, which in the beginning could belong to either one or the other, but after the Middle Ages in most cases came to be in the hands of the Church).

 Honras and coutos - made up of one or more parishes, or parts of parishes - had in common the characteristic of immunity, which resulted in the exemption from tax charges before the Crown, the right to administer civil and criminal justice by the respective Lords and the right to prevent the entry of royal officials.

 The main characteristic that differentiated honras from coutos was the fact that the honras were a form of "spontaneously generated" Lordship.

 While the coutos were normally created by the "charter of the couto", which - as an expression of royal authority - expressly delimited the territory of the couto and specified the scope of the powers that the Lords could exercise, the honras were never originally a royal act.
 Therefore, they were not gifts bestowed by the power of the King but rather impositions on the crown, made by powerful Feudal Lords.
 The honras' original constitutions were linked to the so-called "Reconquista" movement, during which several Portuguese noble families managed to impose their political and territorial influence independently of royal concessions.
 This connection to the Reconquista explains the absence of honras in the south of Portugal.
 They were concentrated mainly in the northern part of the country, where - many centuries later, at the end of the 17th century - provinces such as Entre Douro e Minho had still a total of 21 honras.